Validus: an investment ponzi scheme

 Firstly, it’s the right thing to acknowledge that you can do this process yourself.
 Of course, doing it yourself can avoid having to incur a fee.

 If you would like our help, then you can Start Your Claim on our website or call us on 0204 525 4600.
 We will then investigate your case, let you know whether we can help, put together your case, and manage the process from beginning to end.
 Our fees are fair, industry-lowest, and straightforward.
 We only charge a fee if we’re successful, and there are no hidden or upfront costs.
-We charge 15% + VAT on anything you get back up to a maximum of £10,000 + VAT.
-Read more about them here.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 How would the process work?